 These lines fit exactly like stock.
 Make sure to spin them to a relaxed and desired angle before tightening the fittings.
 The fitting on the caliper should be parallel with the ground, at a 90-degree angle to the rotor.
 The fitting on the body should be secured using the OEM clip.
 Make sure to clean up any spilled brake fluid.

 The front lines fit a bit differently than stock.
 They have been sized for compatibility with our 365mm BBK, as well as the OEM setup.
-Make sure to pay attention to the L and R stickers on the lines, it will help prevent any mixups.

 Here is a photo of the Right brake line installed correctly.
 Please note the orientation of the bracket on the knuckle.